mongodb-js/scope-server/docs/testing.md

 - Use [mongodb-runner][mongodb-runner] to start/stop an ephemeral
-  MongoDB deployment with any combination of type (standalone|replicaset|cluster) + auth (none|basic|x509, etc) (@todo: Just call these flavors?
+  MongoDB deployment with any combination of type (standalone|replicaset|cluster) + auth (none|basic|x509, etc) (TODO: Just call these flavors?
 There are a finite number of viable option combinations...)